 I served 11 years as an infantryman in the United States Marine Corps including back-to-back combat deployments to Ar Ramadi, Iraq with Kilo Company, 3rd Battalion 7th Marine Regiment (3/7.
 NO SHIT!).
 I was a Squad Automatic Weapon (SAW) Gunner for my first pump and a Squad Leader for my second deployment ranging from 2005 - 2007.
 While still on active duty I created a firearms training company, Defensive Tactics and Firearms (DTF), focused on the legal aspects of armed self-defense and became the only private training company partnered with MCCS aboard Marine Corps Base Camp Pendleton.
 In addition to the many schools I attended in the Marine Corps I also had the opportunity to work on the ground with multiple federal agencies on the southern border as part of Joint Task Force North.
-I am a law enforcement firearms instructor and my company is a NRA Law Enforcement Affiliated Agency.
-I also train private security as a California Bureau of Security and Investigative Services firearms and P.O.S.T. certified instructor.
+I am a law enforcement firearms instructor, Use of Force instructor, and legal consultant for firearm and self-defense cases.
 So to quote the great warrior poet Snoop Dogg, "Now, back to the lecture at hand..."

 Let me clarify my opening statement.
 I am not talking about military and law enforcement training within their respective agencies, but as these individuals transition into educating armed citizens an essential paradigm shift needs to occur.
 Military and law enforcement make some of the best instructors the industry has seen.
 These personnel (both current and former) provide some of the most innovative training available.
 This statement is by no means an indictment of everyone in these fields.
 With that being said, they also make some of the worst instructors.
 I say this from the position of a student, co-instructing courses, and as an instructor trainer.
 Let me highlight three of the most critical paradigm shifts that need to occur in order for military and law enforcement instructors to be effective in training armed citizens.